imengyuan/imengyuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I'm a postdoctoral fellow with Dr. [Alexandre Pellan Cheng](https://www.desiletschenglabs.com/) at the Centre hospitalier de l'Université de Montréal ([CHUM](https://www.chumontreal.qc.ca/en/crchum)).
+I am currently developing bioinformatic pipelines for liquid biopsy tests of cancer.
+I aim to bridge genomics and clinical practice, turning computational pipelines into tools directly beneficial for patients.

 I received my PhD from the Ecology and Evolutionary Biology department at University of Toronto, co-supervised by Drs.
 [Stephen Wright](https://wright.eeb.utoronto.ca/) and [John Stinchcombe](http://stinchcombe.eeb.utoronto.ca).
-I investigated the evolutionary genomics of selection across haploid and diploid life stages in both angiosperm and moss species.
+I investigated the evolutionary genomics of selection across haploid and diploid life stages in plants.

 Before my PhD, I received my BSc in Biological Sciences (major) and BE in Software Engineering (minor) at Sichuan University.